oz-mollerstuen/Functional.Whiteboarding/whiteboardingPrompts.md

 ##### Finally, the function is being invoked with an argument of "Jasmine Ann Jones" and logged to the console.

+# Edge cases to consider for the function loopThis:

+* Input string with no spaces: The function would work as expected and return the input string as is, without any modifications.

+* Input string with multiple spaces: The function replaces each space with %20 which might not be desired in cases where multiple spaces are required.

+* Input string with spaces at the beginning or end: The function replaces the spaces at the beginning or end of the string, which might not be desired in cases where the spaces are important.

+* Input string with special characters: The function might not handle special characters properly, and they may get lost during the conversion process.

+* Input string with non-printable characters: The function may not handle non-printable characters correctly, and they may get lost during the conversion process.
+#
 ## With Recursion:
 ```
 function replaceSpaces(url, index = 0, stringArr = []) {